 (8) A person, other than the owner or person in charge of a vessel in respect of which an alleged offence is believed to have been committed, shall not remove an infringement notice relating to the alleged offence attached to or left in or on that vessel by an authorised person.

-Penalty: $200.
+Penalty for this subsection: a fine of $2 000.

 (9) An infringement notice served under subsection (2) shall contain, inter alia, a short statement of the effect of subsection (3).